IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled.CLICK HERE for More Details.

 The project will follow this timeline:

-Late April – May 2019 – “Welcome Race Fans” artworks are displayed in key Indianapolis locations and for the last two weeks in May will be installed at the Pagoda at the IMS.
+Late April – early July 2020 – “Welcome Race Fans” artworks are displayed in key Indianapolis locations and beginning the last two weeks in May will be installed at the Pagoda at the IMS.
 Print media and other artwork reproduction materials will be distributed or installed around the city.

 Artists must submit the following information via Dropbox.com or WeTransfer.com (Send the link or transfer to email@example.com):